BoogieHasFun/github-boogiehasfun/README.md

 ---

-### this may be updated, but infrequently. this website was mainly for learning purposes and not for anything else.
+#### this may be updated, but infrequently. this website was mainly for learning purposes and not for anything else.
-# use http://github-boogiehasfun2.epizy.com/ now, the other website is broken and i cannot edit it.
+##### use https://github-boogiehasfun2.epizy.com/ as the alternate website  ~~the other website is broken and i cannot edit it.~~

 x = not finished